pewresearch/django_learning/README.md

    Do this and try step 4 again.
 6. Now you should be able to run the main installation process detailed above.

-## Documentation

-Please refer to the [official documentation](https://pewresearch.github.io/django_learning/) for information on how to use this package.

 ## Use Policy

 In addition to the [license](https://github.com/pewresearch/django_learning/blob/master/LICENSE), Users must abide by the following conditions: